1neskk/MazePathfinder/README.md

 2. Run `scripts/setup.bat`
 3. Open the solution file and hit F7 to build
 4. Drag the SFML binaries `sfml-window-2.dll, sfml-graphics-2.dll and sfml-system-2.dll` into your output directory
-- You will need to use the [SFML 2.5.1](https://www.sfml-dev.org/files/SFML-2.5.1-windows-vc15-32-bit.zip) from their website instead of the current submodule
+- You will need to use the [SFML 2.5.1](https://www.sfml-dev.org/files/SFML-2.5.1-windows-vc15-32-bit.zip) from their website instead of the current submodule.

 ---